deanlorenz/arise-predictions/ui/README.md

 ## How to change the configuration

 Change the config.yaml file to fit your custom configuration.
-The provided version from github is aligned with the demo mlcommon example that can be found also in arise Makefile.
+The provided version from GitHub is aligned with the demo [MLCommons](../examples/MLCommons) example that can be found also in arise Makefile.

 ## How to use the UI